|Title:||Head Women's Basketball Coach|

 Dagan is a native of South Berwick, Maine.
 He received an Associates Degree from Southern Maine Technical College in 1991, where he played basketball, volleyball, and baseball.
 He then went on to the University of Massachusetts where he played basketball and golf while earning his Bachelors degree in Business.
 In 2001, Dagan received his Master's Degree in Athletic Administration from Springfield College.

 Dagan also served as the Head Women's Soccer Coach at MMA from 2001 to 2006.
 He was named NAC Soccer Coach of the Year in 2003.
 His soccer teams had combined for a 43-32-8 record over his last five seasons, including five-straight NAC playoff appearances.
-Dagan left the soccer position at MMA to become the Sports Information Director, a capacity he served in until 2011 when he moved into a role in the Development Office.
+Dagan also served as the Head Golf Coach at MMA in 2012 and 2013 where he led the Mariners to their highest finish (3rd) in the NAC Championship in 2013.

 Craig Dagan's Record by Season